jhartwell/PunchCard/README.md

 I'm always looking for feedback on whatever I do and this is no exception.
 Love this?
 Hate it?
 Suggestions to make it better?
-Please let me know at jon@dontbreakthebuild.comPunchCard
+Please let me know at jon@dontbreakthebuild.com